thegoddambatman/diy-dogecoin-digger/conf/README.md

 # Configuration details

 The big thing you care about is changing the "user" parameter when you run your minerd.

-Otherwise, you'll be giving me all your Dogecoin.

-Not that I'd mind.

-But you probaly don't want to do that.

-At least, not by accident.
+The main README.md has instructions on how to do that, but I'm sure you can figure it out.
+Note that on Windows, notepad.exe cheerfully screws up the ends of lines.
+You'll need to use WordPad or something.

-A better system for changing the detault coming soon.
+A better system for setting your own default [is coming soon](https://github.com/thegoddambatman/diy-dogecoin-digger/issues/3).